FasterXML/jackson-module-kotlin/README.md

 # Usage

-For any Kotlin class or data class constructor annotated with [JsonCreator] annotation, the JSON property names will be infered in the constructor using Kotlin runtime type information (currently an annotation compatible with Kotlin 0.8.11 and in the future will use the full Kotlin runtime type information when available).
+For any Kotlin class or data class constructor (the [JsonCreator] annotation is optional for the constructor unless Kotlin introduces secondary constructors in the future), the JSON property names will be infered in the constructor using Kotlin runtime type information (currently an annotation compatible with Kotlin 0.8.11 and in the future will use the full Kotlin runtime type information when available).

 Without this module, a Kotlin class must have all properties with default values and any JSON property must be of type var.
 By adding this module you can use immutable classes and also the primary non default Kotlin constructor.